pluja/Feetter/README.md

 > This repo is still Worki-In-Progress 🕰️

 # Feeds-For-Nitter
-Create and manage anonymous Nitter feeds.
+Create and manage anonymous Nitter feeds with a simple and fast web interface.

 ## Features:
 - [x] Create and manage Nitter feeds.
 - [x] Directly visit the Nitter feed.
-- [x] Create any feeds you like.
+- [x] Create as many feeds as you like.
+- [x] Lightweight.
+Whole app is 140kb.
 - [x] No JS, No Cookies, No tracking.
 Just a random username.
 - [x] Multiplatform, syncs everywhere.